X (manga): Plot

-In 1999, a teenager named Kamui Shiro returns to Tokyo after a six-year absence to fulfill his mother's dying wish of changing fate.
+In 1999, Kamui Shiro returns to Tokyo after a six-year absence to fulfill his mother's dying wish of changing fate.
 However, he keeps his distance from two childhood friends, Kotori and Fuma Monou, whom he originally treasured as a child.
 The end of the world is fast approaching as superhuman individuals will assure their victory.
 The clone Nataku steals the "Sacred Sword" (神剣, Shinken) from Fuma's family temple, with his dying father telling his son that he is Kamui's "twin star".
 The Dragons of Heaven are the first to contact Kamui.
 Hinoto, the dreamgazer for the Japanese Legislature guides them.
 They are the protectors of the kekkai (結界), spiritual barriers (in the form of buildings such as the Tokyo Tower) that hold the fabric of nature together.
 As long as the kekkai survive, Judgment Day is postponed.
 The Dragons of Earth are the antithesis of the Dragons of Heaven.
 Their mission is to destroy the kekkai and unleash earthquakes so Earth can be cured of the plague of humanity.
 They were assembled by Hinoto's sister Kanoe, secretary to the Governor of Tokyo.

-Kamui is forced to choose between the two sides, he concludes he only wants to protect Kotori and Fuma, and becomes a Dragon of Heaven.
+Kamui is forced to choose between the two sides.
+He decides he only wants to protect Kotori and Fuma and becomes a Dragon of Heaven.
 At the same time, Fuma has a change of personality and becomes the "Kamui" of the Dragons of Earth as he was destined to be Kamui's opposite.
 Fuma murders Kotori and swears to kill Kamui.
 The Dragon of Heaven Subaru Sumeragi helps Kamui to overcome this traumatic experience, and he decides to face reality.
 Just like Subaru decided to search for the Dragon of Earth, Seishiro Sakurazuka, who killed his sister Hokuto years ago, Subaru inspires Kamui to face reality and avoid another catastrophe in his life.
 Kamui decides he wishes to bring Fuma back to normal.
 Kamui joins the Dragons of Heaven in their fight against the Dragons of Earth.
 Across the manga, Kamui and his allies face the Dragons of Earths multiple times but cannot protect most barriers, resulting in multiple earthquakes taking down Tokyo.
 In a one-on-one match, Seishiro activates Hokuto's dying spell so that Subaru would be forced kill him.
 Fuma reveals that Seishiro's wish was leaving a mark in Subaru.
 Following an eye transplant from Seishiro's body, Subaru replaces the late Dragon of Earth.
 The Dragon of Heaven Arashi Kishu loses her maiden powers after having a sexual relationship with her ally Sorata Arisugawa.
 A dark alter ego Hinoto kidnaps her to turn her into a Dragon of Earth.
 As these events occur, Tokyo has nearly been destroyed and is flooded, and Kamui and Fuma wield their Sacred Swords needed to clash in the final fight of the war.
 Both Subaru and Fuma claim that Kamui cannot change the future unless he realizes his own wish.